mlouis2/Woof/README.md

 Future Goals:
-The ability to choose from different breeds of dogs, implement stages of dog growth, an exercise tracker
+The ability to choose from different breeds of dogs, implement stages of dog growth, implement an exercise tracker